-A. Leakage testing shall be conducted by monitoring the water level in the down tube during the processing and cool down cycles prior to the reinstatement of laterals and shall be performed under the supervision of the Owner's representative or inspector.
+A. Leakage testing shall be conducted by monitoring the water level in the down tube or the air pressure in the line during the processing and cool down cycles prior to the reinstatement of laterals and shall be performed under the supervision of the Owner's representative or inspector.
 The Contractor shall furnish all equipment and personnel necessary to conduct the test.